 It's based on the true life experience of a teenager, John Smith.

-He fell through the ice of a Missouri Lake, spent 15 minutes under frigid waters before first responders ended up recovering his then lifeless body.
+He fell through the ice of a Missouri lake, spent 15 minutes under frigid waters before first responders ended up recovering his then lifeless body.

 Mother never left his side, you know, praying and fasting that her son would come back, and it actually worked.

-He's now eighteen and headed to college.
+He's now 18 and headed to college.

 John, where are you headed to college?